-Netflix Education: Finance Movies & TV Shows
+Netflix Education: Best Finance Movies & TV Shows

-Current economic situations.
+Current economic situations

-What investments to avoid and much more.
+What investments to avoid

 1. The Big Short (2015)

 Remember the financial crisis of 2008?
 Well, there is a movie about it.
 This adaptation features Brad Pitt, Christian Bale, Ryan Gosling, and Steve Carell in the wake of the financial crisis.
-The financial crisis of 2008, which resulted from predatory mortgage lending and unregulated markets, is well depicted and broken down.
-The movie features Selena Gomez, who explains synthetic CDOs, and Margot Robbie, who explains mortgage-backed bonds in a simple, easy-to-understand way.
+The crisis of 2008, which resulted from predatory mortgage lending and unregulated markets, is well depicted and broken down.
+The movie also features Selena Gomez, who explains synthetic CDOs, and Margot Robbie, who explains mortgage-backed bonds in a simple, easy-to-understand way.

-2. The China Hustle
+2. The China Hustle (2017)

 In a bid to recover after the 2008 financial crisis and improve their personal finances, investors rushed to join the party.
 However, these Chinese firms were either non-operational or operated at a lower scale than reported.
-The documentary reveals securities fraud by Chinese companies listed on the US stock market.
+The documentary reveals securities fraud performed by Chinese companies listed on the US stock market.
 It is a clear depiction of how capitalism rewards those who take advantage of others.

 5. Freakonomics: The Movie (2010)

 If you want a career as a finance professional, you need to understand what drives people.
-Freakonomics will help you do that.
+Freakonomics will help you do just that.
 The movie was adapted from a popular book by Stephen J. Dubner.
 The power of incentive and the need for proper research and fact-finding is brought to light: Freakonomics explores human behavior and is based on case studies... but focuses on the lesser-seen side of things.
 Well, as the famous saying goes, things are not always what they seem!

 6. Margin Call (2011)

 This movie depicts the above description on a large scale.
 It highlights the reckless risk-taking behavior shown by big firms.
 You are about to see just how bad a drop in the market can affect an entire company.
-Hold tight.
+Hold on tight.

 7. Wall Street (1987)

-8. Dirty Money
+8. Dirty Money (2018)

-This documentary unearths malpractices and fraud cases related to major brands across the world.
+It's a documentary series that unearths malpractices and fraud cases related to major brands across the world.
 It reveals the repercussions corporate greed imposes on unsuspecting Americans.
-The documentary “follows the money”, so to speak, and identifies links between large companies, extortion, drug cartels, kidnappings, and much more.
+Dirty Money follows the money, so to speak, and identifies links between large companies, extortion, drug cartels, kidnappings, and much more.
 It is a real-life depiction of the moral decline within the corporate landscape and the people or companies behind it.